Liza Tarbuck: Early life

 Liza Tarbuck was born in Liverpool and grew up near Kingston upon Thames.
 She is the daughter of comedian Jimmy Tarbuck and his wife Pauline, with an older sister, Cheryl, and a younger brother, James.
+She attended an independent convent school.
 She trained at the National Youth Theatre and RADA graduating in 1986 alongside Clive Owen, Rebecca Pidgeon, and Mark Womack.

 Acting

 Tarbuck's first big break came in 1987 when she landed a starring role in the Granada Television comedy series Watching, opposite Emma Wray.
 She stayed with Watching for its entire seven-year run.
 She also appeared as Angie in the 1988 Falklands War drama Tumbledown, which starred Colin Firth, Paul Rhys and David Calder.

+In 1989, Tarbuck played Dana in the first of the six Victoria Wood penned anthology comedy plays Mens Sana in Thingummy Doodah, presented on BBC1 in the series Victoria Wood.

 In 2001, she took the title role in Linda Green, which ran for two series, ending in 2002.

-She guest starred on the Ricky Gervais comedy Extras, and appeared in The Inspector Lynley Mysteries as DI Fiona Knight.
+She guest starred on the Ricky Gervais comedy Extras and appeared in The Inspector Lynley Mysteries as DI Fiona Knight.

-In 2004, she appeared in Series 6 of the BBC One comedy French & Saunders, as a fictionalised version of herself, where she had the role of producer for "Saunders & French Productions" with Christopher Hague-Moody.
+In 2004, she appeared in Series 6 of the BBC One comedy French & Saunders, as a fictionalised version of herself, where she had the role of producer for Saunders & French Productions with Christopher Hague-Moody.

 In 2005, she appeared as Mrs Jellyby in the BBC One serial Bleak House, and in 2006 she appeared in episode six of the sitcom Saxondale, as a full-figured rock chick.

 In 2007, she provided a voiceover for the animated Doctor Who adventure The Infinite Quest.
 2007 also saw her starring in the ITV1 comedy drama Bonkers.

 In 2009 she starred as Tina in her first role in a feature film, in The Be All and End All, and since 2016 she has played the part of Anne Hathaway in the BBC Two comedy series Upstart Crow.

 In 2019, she starred in How Europe Stole My Mum.
 This Channel 4 comedy documentary, presented by comedian Kieran Hodgson and also starring Harry Enfield, examines how Brexit came about and how the divided country might be put back together.